 For teams that want to automate support and stop answering the same questions on repeat, using a bot that taps into your existing company knowledge is the smoothest route.
 You get the benefits of AI without having to move all your content to a new place.

 If that sounds like what you need, see how eesel AI can help turn your Discord server into a more efficient, self-serving community.
-Check it out and start a free trial.
+Check it out and start a free trial or book a demo today.

 Frequently asked questions